rameshkec85/AndroidDecompiler/README.md

 #How to Run this ?

+Copy apk file into this directory ,let's say testapp.apk in the sample.

-Right Click on AndroidDecompiler
+Right Click on the project:

-        --->
+        AndroidDecompiler --->

                    Run As -->

                          Run Configurations
                              --->

                                 Java Application